alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/kvm_vm_backup/README.md

       noatime = yes
       Verify = pin5
     }
-   File = "/var/lib/libvirt/images/backup/"%n     # here is a path for your virtual machine backup with jobname %n }
+   File = "/var/lib/libvirt/images/backup/"%n     # here is a path for your virtual machine backup with job name %n }
 }
 ```